dilekozbek/dilekozbek/README.md

 ### Hi there, I'm Dilek 👋
-## I'm a Junior Software Developer, and Teacher.
+## I'm a Software Developer, and Teacher.

 - 🌱 I adopt an approach that focuses on continuous learning and self-improvement. 😇
 - 👩‍💻 I am a front-end developer, experienced in the design and development of user interfaces.